 Hotel club lounge access and breakfast are two benefits reserved for elite members or those willing to pay for it.
 With elite status gained from co-branded credit cards, you can get these perks free of charge.

 Hilton offers free breakfast and club lounge access to their Diamond members, while Gold elites get free breakfast only.
 As a Hilton Gold elite member, I often got upgraded to club rooms, so I essentially got the same benefits as a Diamond member.
-If that sounds good to you, consider picking up a Hilton Honors Surpass Card, which comes with instant Gold elite status.
+If that works for you, consider picking up a Hilton Honors Surpass Card, which comes with instant Gold elite status.

 Some credit cards also offer property credits that you can apply towards breakfast, club lounge upgrades or pretty much any other on-site purchases.
 The Hilton Aspire Card comes with an annual $250 resort credit that can be used at participating Hilton hotels.